aboutcoders/job-bundle/Resources/docs/configuration.md

 #### Stream Handler Configuration

-Besides the storage handler a regular stream handler can be enabled on top.
-This will create a regular log file for every job next to the logs that are stored on the filesystem or database by the storage_handler.
+Besides the storage handler a regular stream handler can be enabled.
+This will create an additional log file for every job using standard the LineFormatter.

 ```yaml
 # app/config/config.yml